panoptic-labs/docs/blog/2025-05-01-panoptic-launches-on-base/2025-05-01-panoptic-launches-on-base.md

 ### For Traders

 -   Go short, hedge positions, and speculate with limited risk
--   Put your long-tail assets (like BRETT) to work
+-   Put your long-tail assets to work
 -   Earn yield on tokens with little utility and keep upside exposure